-- b) The beneficiary's condition as described in subparagraph (2) above is due to one of the following: - A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the Internal Statistical Classification of Diseases and Related Health Problems - A suspected mental disorder that has not yet been diagnosed - Significant trauma placing the beneficiary at risk of a future mental health condition, based on the assessment of a licensed mental health professional

-This criterion shall not be construed to exclude coverage for, or reimbursement of, a clinically appropriate and covered mental health prevention, screening, assessment, treatment, or recovery service under any of the following circumstances:

-- Services were provided prior to determining a diagnosis, including clinically appropriate and covered services provided during the assessment process. - The prevention, screening, assessment, treatment, or recovery service was not included in an individual treatment plan. - The beneficiary has a co-occurring substance use disorder.
+- b.
+The member's condition as described in subparagraph (2) above is due to one of the following: - A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the Internal Statistical Classification of Diseases and Related Health Problems - A suspected mental disorder that has not yet been diagnosed - Significant trauma placing the member at risk of a future mental health condition, based on the assessment of a licensed mental health professional - This criterion shall not be construed to exclude coverage for, or reimbursement of, a clinically appropriate and covered mental health prevention, screening, assessment, treatment, or recovery service under any of the following circumstances: - Services were provided prior to determining a diagnosis, including clinically appropriate and covered services provided during the assessment process. - The prevention, screening, assessment, treatment, or recovery service was not included in an individual treatment plan. - The member has a co-occurring substance use disorder. - For more information, please reference DHCS Behavioral Health Information Notice BHIN 21-073 which addresses criteria for member access to SMHS, medical necessity and other coverage requirements and BHIN 22-011 'No Wrong Door for Mental Health 'Policy.